mondeja/leptos-fluent/book/src/basic-usage.md

 move_tr!("language-selected-is", { "lang" => i18n.language.get().name })
 ```

-Additionally, you can use the [`tr!`] macro to translate a string inside
+Additionally, use the [`tr!`] macro to translate a string inside
 a reactive context.
-Note that if you're not inside a reactive context,
+Note that if is not inside a reactive context,
 the translation won't be updated on the fly when the language changes.
 This can lead to warnings in console output like: